-The chi-square (x2) test determines the significance in analysis of frequency distribution; thus categorical data of the variables may be analysed statistically (Yates, 1934).
-The chi-square measures are looking at the differences in question responses from a uniform distribution of answers.
+The chi-square tests that were extrapolated from cross-tabulation tables, determined the significance in analysis of frequency distribution; thus categorical data of the variables may be analyzed statistically (Yates, 1934).
+The chi-square measures are looking at the significance differences in question responses from a uniform distribution of answers.
 Calculation of the chi-square statistics allows us to determine if the difference between the observed frequency distribution and the expected frequency distribution in one or more categories can be attributed to sampling variation.
 A frequency count of data that categorically rank groups is acceptable for the chi-square test for contingency tables (Corder and Foreman, 2014).
-Contingency table or data matrix shows the results of cross-tabulation of two variables, such as answers to two survey questions.
-The variables in the contingency table will be categorical variables (Table 3).
+Contingency table or data matrix shows the results of crosstabulation of two variables, such as answers to two survey questions.
+Chi-square based measure of association can be used for Phi and Cramer's V association that refers to coefficients which gauge the strength of a relationship, using the information concerning the dimensions of the table.
+Cross-tabulation is used but Cramer's V is utilized as the statistics rather than Chi-square.
+Cramer's V equals 0 when there is no relationship between the two variables, and generally has a maximum value of 1, regardless of the dimension of the table or the sample size.
+This makes it possible to use Cramer's V to compare the strength of association between any two cross classification tables.
+Tables which have a larger value for Cramer's V can be considered to have a strong relationship between the variables, with a smaller value for V indicating a weaker relationship.
+The variables in the contingency table will be categorical variables (Table1).
 The objective here is to identify a relationship between the answers to questions (variables) as the base for comparison (Zikmund, 2003).

-The levels for all the variables are significant for a relationship with the fact of not adopting ABC.
-Yet, higher priorities of other changes or projects (=0.149), have relative small proportion of overheads in total manufacturing service cost (=0.149), and less complexity in products services and processes (=0.124) are not significant but interesting as they show ability to manage overhead costs.
+The α levels for all the variables are significant for a relationship with the fact of not adopting ABC.Yet, higher priorities of other changes or projects (α =0.149), have relative small proportion of overheads in total manufacturing service cost (α = 0.149), and less complexity in products services and processes (α = 0.124) are not significant but interesting as they show ability to manage overhead costs.
 A learning organization is an organization that has developed the capacity to continuously learn, adapt, and change (Senge, 2006).

 Also, Kloot (1997) argued that organizational learning usually occurs when organizations are in a changed and competitive environment.
 Table 3 shows that organizational learning had resulted from understanding the changes taking place in the external environment.
 Thus, the results here indicate that the crisis had brought about organizational learning in Palestinian enterprises and the Palestinian businesses were learning for survival.

 The results of cross-tabulation shows that values of Chi-square are statistical significant (the Asymp.
-Sig.value is equal or less than 0.05, 5%); Table 3 shows that all cross-tabulated variables have produced values of significance (0.000).
+Sig.value is equal or less than 0.05, 5%); Table 1 shows that all cross-tabulated variables have produced values of significance (0.000).

-Table 3: Descriptive statistics for enterprise adjusting to the changed conditions since the Palestinian economic crisis.
+Table 1: Descriptive statistics for enterprise adjusting to the changed conditions since the Palestinian economic crisis.
 Cross-tabulation and Chi-square.